Black Educational Attainment by The Numbers

 Number of black college students in 2011.
 This was an increase of roughly 2 million from 18 years earlier.

 Percentage of African Americans age 25 and older who had a bachelor’s degree or more in 2011.
 In many states, the rate was higher.
 Just over 22% of blacks this age in Massachusetts, for instance, had this level of education.

-As indicated in the chart (2nd chart), 80% of African Americans over age 25 have high school diplomas.
+Eighty Percent of African Americans over age 25 have high school diplomas.
 The average number of African Americans that have at least a bachelor’s degree increased two percentage point to 19% since the year 2000.
 This however is still ten percentage points lower than the national average.

 *All statistics used above are from the US Census Bureau 2008 – 2011 American Community Survey